humdrum-tools/humdrum-notation-plugin/index.md

 ignored if a `url` parameter is given to the `displayHumdrum()` function.
-In this case the URL is relative to the current page, so the full URL address of the downloaded data is <a target="_blank" href="sonata06-3a.krn">https://plugin.humdrum.org/sonata06-3a.krn</a>.
+In this case the URL is relative to the current page, so the full URL address of the downloaded data is <a target="_blank" href="sonata06-3a.txt">https://plugin.humdrum.org/sonata06-3a.txt</a>.
+Also notice that the parameter `header` is set to true.
+This causes title and composer information to be added above the first system of music.

 {% include_relative url-example.txt %}

-Here is an example of downloading the same data using a Github URL from the <a target="_blank" href="https://github.com/craigsapp/mozart-piano-sonatas">Mozart piano sonata repository</a>:
+Here is an example of downloading data for the first variation of the same sonata movement using a URL pointing to a file on Github from the <a target="_blank" href="https://github.com/craigsapp/mozart-piano-sonatas">Mozart piano sonata repository</a>: